ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 VMware Solutions Shared has the following IaaS subscription service types:

-* Multi-tenant on-demand virtual data centers
+* Multitenant on-demand virtual data centers
-* Multi-tenant reserved virtual data centers
+* Multitenant reserved virtual data centers

 You can manage the lifecycle of virtual data centers by using the VMware Solutions Shared offering.
 The following functions are supported when you use the vCloud Director Management console or public API: